apache/flink/docs/dev/best_practices.md

 ## Parsing command line arguments and passing them around in your Flink application

 Almost all Flink applications, both batch and streaming, rely on external configuration parameters.
-For example, they are used to specify input and output sources (like paths or addresses), system parameters (parallelism, runtime configuration), and application specific parameters (typically used within user functions).
+They are used to specify input and output sources (like paths or addresses), system parameters (parallelism, runtime configuration), and application specific parameters (typically used within user functions).

-Since version 0.9 we are providing a simple utility called `ParameterTool` to provide at least some basic tooling for solving these problems.
+Flink provides a simple utility called `ParameterTool` to provide some basic tooling for solving these problems.
 Please note that you don't have to use the `ParameterTool` described here.
 Other frameworks such as [Commons CLI](https://commons.apache.org/proper/commons-cli/) and
 [argparse4j](http://argparse4j.sourceforge.net/) also work well with Flink.